Midwife Negligence Leading To A Birth Injury Claims Guide – How Much Compensation Can I Claim?

 Whilst overall the number of neo-natal deaths in Britain are falling, the death or serious injury of an infant during childbirth is one too many.

-Whilst some deaths or injuries may have been unavoidable, it’s thought that in at least 727 of these injuries medical negligence played a part.
-What are the causes of birth injuries?
+Some deaths and injuries to babies are unavoidable.
+However, you could claim if you’re able to prove that injury or death was caused by midwifery negligence.
 Researchers cited the following forms of negligence in midwifery practice and medical negligence as key contributing factors to stillbirths and serious birth injuries: not using traces from CTG machines to interpret baby heart-rate patterns and not properly monitoring the infant’s wellness during labour.

 We will look into how much compensation you could potentially claim with our birth injury compensation calculator, and take you through the process of using a no win no fee solicitor to make your personal injury claim.